adrianomcr/vectorfield_stack/ground_robot/README.md

 ## skidsteer_node.py

 This ROS node has an implementation that can be used to control a skid-steering robot.
 Basically, it subscribes to a topic to get the robot's pose, computes the vector field, and publishes the right and left wheels speeds in a command topic.
-The difference between this node and the differential_node is that, now, the node actuates directli on the speed of the wheels.
+The difference between this node and the differential_node is that, now, the node actuates directly on the speed of the wheels.

 It can be tested with skidsteer_sim node available in the [robotsim](../robotsim) package.
 See the package [examples](../examples) for instruction in how to launch this simulation.